jboss-developer/www.jboss.org/README.md

 If you add a new recipient to the file, ensure you update the list above.

 ## Common issues
-This area documents fixes to common issues:
+This area document fixes to common issues:

 ### "Too many open files"